808scripty/Scripty-Shader-Re-coded-Edition/README.md

-_For now, main branch are expected to receive "some" changes from AL3 branch. this was done on purpose to save progress&convenient testing across different devices. **Download from release page unless you wan't to look at my progresses on this shader**._
+_For now, main branch are expected to receive "some" changes from AL3 branch. this was done on purpose to save progress&convenient testing across different devices._

+**Change tags** to the versions you want to inspect for best Accuracy.

+**Download from release page unless you wan't to look at my progresses on this shader**._

 ---